Slump in tech stocks helps send Wall Street to another loss - KESQ

 Every major index is on track for weekly losses.

-China rolled back more of its strict COVID-19 rules that have hindered that nation’s economy and added more uncertainty to global supply chains.

-Markets in Asia closed lower overnight and European markets mostly fell.
-U.S. crude oil prices fell 3%.

 Technology and communication services stocks were the biggest weights on the benchmark S&P 500 index.
-Apple fell 1.3% and Google parent Alphabet was down 1.9%.
+Apple fell 1.4% and Google parent Alphabet dropped 2.1%.

-Carvana plunged 41.4% after analysts at Wedbush Securities warned that the used vehicle chain’s bankruptcy risk is rising.
+Carvana plunged 42.9%, its biggest single-day drop on record, after analysts at Wedbush Securities warned that the used vehicle chain’s bankruptcy risk is rising.
 The company has lost 98% of its value since the beginning of the year.

+U.S. crude oil prices fell 3%, settling at $72.01 per gallon, the lowest price this year.

 The U.S. will release data on weekly unemployment claims on Thursday.
 The jobs market has been a strong area of the otherwise slowing economy and that has made it more difficult for the Fed to tame inflation.